itchono/Comrade/src/Comrade/README.md

 ### Channel Mappings
 Comrade relies on the server owner to feed text channels into Comrade for some of its funtionality.
 This includes:
 - announcements-channel: A place for the bot to make daily announcements
-- log-channel: A place for the bot to log internal status
-- meme-channel: A place in which all newly posted image or videos are "reviewed"
-- png-channel: A channel to spawn pngs
 - vault-channel: A place where users can vote to "pin" a message.
 Make this restricted such that only Comrade can post.
 - custom-channel-group: (Optional) category under which custom channels can be created